-Emergency Response for Protective Services-Criminal Justice/Law Enforcement Program
+EMS 10531150 Emergency Response for Protective Services-Criminal

-Covers the immediate and temporary care given in case of accident, illness or emergency childbirth.
-This course gualifies students for the standard or advanced AHA CPR/AED certification.
+Justice/Law Enforcement Program Covers the immediate and temporary care given in case of accident, illness or emergency childbirth.
+This course qualifies students for the standard or advanced AHA CPR/AED certification.

-FMS 10531911

-EMS Fundamentals
+EMS 10531911 EMS Fundamentals 2 Credits/Units

 This course provides the paramedic student with comprehensive knowledge of EMS systems, safety, well-being, legal issues, and ethical issues, with the intended outcome of improving the health of EMS personnel, patients, and the community.
 The students will obtain fundamental knowledge of public health principles and epidemiology as related to public health emergencies, health promotion, and illness/injury prevention.
 Introducing students to comprehensive anatomical and medical terminology and abbreviations will foster the development of effective written and oral communications with colleagues and other health care professionals.

-FMS 10531912
+Co-requisites are required with this course and are specific to the Paramedic daytime or evening track.

-Paramedic Medical Principles
+EMS 10531912 Paramedic Medical Principles

 This course addresses the complex depth of anatomy, physiology, and pathophysiology of major human systems while also introducing the paramedic students to the topics of shock, immunology, and bleeding.
+Co-requisites are required with this course and are specific to the Paramedic daytime or evening track.

-Adv Patient Asses Principles
+EMS 10531913 Adv Patient Asses Principles

 This course teaches the paramedic student to integrate scene and patient assessment findings with knowledge of epidemiology and pathophysiology to form a field impression.
 By utilizing a structured and organized assessment process with knowledge of anatomy, physiology, pathophysiology, life span development, and changes that occur to the human body with time, the students will learn to develop a list of differential diagnoses through clinical reasoning, along with the ability to modify the assessment as necessary to formulate a treatment plan for their patients.
+Co-requisites are required with this course and are specific to the Paramedic daytime or evening track.

-Adv Pre-Hospital Pharmacology
+EMS 10531914 Adv Pre-Hospital Pharmacology